 To you and I, this may sound like just another folk tale.
 But in Iceland, dating back for centuries, people have believed in such mythical creatures very seriously.

-There have been quite a few noticeable instances — even as recent as in 2011 — of construction projects being postponed for fear of building on land occupied by hidden people.
+There have been quite a few noticeable instances — even as recent as in 2016, when road workers had to dig up an enchanted rock that was accidentally buried — of construction projects being postponed for fear of building on land occupied by hidden people.
 An “expert” of some sort often has to be called in to parlay with the elves to ask their permission to build on the land.
 If this crucial step isn’t taken, “bad things” tend to happen in conjunction with the projects.

 All over Iceland, you can see signs of these beliefs — from trinkets is shops to little houses in gardens meant for the elves to live in.